What does it take to live a minimalist vegan lifestyle?

 10) Create a minimalist gift (30 mins)

-Giving a loved one a gift is an amazing transfer of positive energy.
+Giving a loved one a gift is a fantastic transfer of positive energy.
 I don’t know anyone who doesn’t like getting gifts.

-Having said that, gifting can get a excessive and perhaps unnecessary.
+Having said that, gifting can get an excessive and perhaps unnecessary.
 It eventually becomes an expectation that drives a consumerist society.